Terms of Report

 10. Fire, Building Regulation, and Planning Compliance

-This report does not constitute evidence of compliance with planning permission, Building Regulations, fire safety codes, or accessibility regulations (although we may comment on the same from time to time).
-Clients should obtain separate professional or legal confirmation in these areas.
+This report does not constitute evidence of compliance with planning permission, Building Regulations, fire safety codes, or accessibility regulations, although comment may be made from time to time where relevant.
+Clients should obtain separate professional and/or legal confirmation in these areas.

 11. Reliance and Use